Force over Distance: Chapter 52

 TJ smiled, delighted and wild-edged.
 The device in her hand flared with sympathetic joy.

-Fighting a crush of miserable foreboding, Young turned away from her and locked eyes with Telford.
+Fighting a crush of foreboding, Young turned away from her and locked eyes with Telford.
 “Clean this up and get out.
 Go back to reading the database.”
-He slipped through the open doors and strode across the empty infirmary.
-In the corridor, halfway down the hall Barnes stood, leaning against the bulkhead, one arm braced against her side.
+He slipped through the doors and strode across the empty infirmary.
+In the corridor, halfway down the hall, Barnes leaned against the bulkhead, one arm braced against her side.

-“I’m okay, sir,” Barnes replied.
+“I’m okay, sir,” Barnes said, out of breath.
 “James has eyes on the doc.”

 Young pulled his radio off his belt.
 “Lieutenant James, what’s your location?”